mlange-42/modo/README.md

 Modo emits Markdown files.
 These files need to be processed further to generate an HTML site that can be served on GitHub pages (or elsewhere).
-Modo supports different formats to make this step easier:
+Modo supports different formats to make this step easier, via the flag `--format`:

 ### Plain Markdown